1. Assess Your Instrument’s Condition and Value Thoroughly

 Online Marketplaces

-Reverb is specialized for musical instruments and attracts knowledgeable buyers. eBay has huge reach but requires careful listing and shipping.
+Reverb is specialized for musical instruments and attracts knowledgeable buyers who understand low brass specifics. eBay has huge reach but requires careful listing and shipping.
 Both offer buyer protection if you follow their policies.
 However, fees can be 8–15% of the sale price.
 Use Craigslist or Facebook Marketplace for local cash sales but vet buyers thoroughly to avoid scams.
+Facebook groups dedicated to brass players and band directors can be excellent places to list—they attract a targeted audience that values condition and playability over price alone.

 Local Music Stores

 Many independent music stores buy used instruments outright or offer consignment.
 They handle pricing, display, and transaction security.
 Consignment typically takes a 20–30% cut, but you avoid shipping risks and payment issues.
-Call ahead to ask what brands they accept.
-For example, stores in the NAMM network often have standard policies.
+Call ahead to ask what brands they accept and whether they have a repair shop that can evaluate your instrument on the spot.
+Stores in the NAMM network often have standard policies.
+Some stores only buy instruments that are in good playing condition, so get an honest assessment before bringing it in.

 School and Community Networks